AngryCarrot789/FramePFX/README.md

 # Backend stuff

-## ViewModels/Models
+### ViewModels/Models
 I tried to wrap all models with view models so that the app can still function even if it had no view models or even UI, similar to how OBS can run without the front-end entirely, not that you'd want to...

-View models still take a good few big responsibilities of the models though, such as firing the model events when view model properties change in order to force a re-render.
-And this idea also opens up the possibility for ViewModel-Model desynchronisation (especially when it comes to synchronising collections) which hopefully won't happen
+View models still take a good few big responsibilities of the models though, such as firing the model events when view model properties change in order to force a re-render

-## Rendering
+### Rendering
 Rendering the main view port is done with SkiaSharp.
 Originally was done with OpenGL (using OpenTK) but SkiaSharp is much simpler to use (easy image/texture loading, text drawing, etc.)

-## Resource list
+### Resource list
 `ResourceListControl` and `ResourceItemControl` are an example of how to implement multi-selection, drag dropping, and also shift-selection (to select a range of items)

 The resources are shareable between clips so that clips can obviously share similar details (e.g. same text or font/font size), or same image